theta360developers/blog/_posts/2016-02-22-remote-shutter.md

 ![](https://dl.dropboxusercontent.com/u/1644351/theta-remote/IMG_3591.JPG)

-thoughts.
-I'm using a AMS1117 3.3v LDO between the ESP and the li-po cell. not sure how well that will work when the voltage drops..
+Additional thoughts, I'm using a AMS1117 3.3v LDO between the ESP and the li-po cell. not sure how well that will work when the voltage drops..

-oh.. and get a nicer shutter button..
-20 cent one.. not quite up to par ;)
+oh.. and I need to get a nicer shutter button.
+The 20 cent one I am using is not quite up to par ;)

 Update:
 Maybe I will draw up a quick "Pseudo" schematic.. not much to it though.